center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r4/README.md

 - Controls vs. Control Enhancements - This effort maps at the control level and does not map to specific control enhancements.
 - Implicit vs. Explicit Mitigation - This effort focuses on system-specific technical mitigations (e.g., block USB devices, perform data backups) and controls that support those mitigations rather than other, non-technical methods of mitigation (e.g., put system in a locked room, write a backup policy).
 - Cloud Technologies: Cloud technologies are not fully covered.
-- ATT&CKv8 release: ATT&CKv8 released on October 27, 2020, introduces techniques for adversary behavior on Network Infrastructure Devices.
+- ATT&CKv8 release: ATT&CKv8 released on October 27, 2020, introduces techniques for adversary behavior on Network Infrastructure Devices, such as switches and routers.
 These have not been included in the control mappings.
+- Pre-compromise Mitigation: Those techniques only associated with the Pre-compromise Mitigation are excluded.
+These apply to techniques occurring before an adversary gains Initial Access, such as Reconnaissance and Resource Development techniques, and are considered out of scope.

 ### Control Family Scoping Decisions
 NIST 800-53 revision 4 control families are listed below with links to the control family on the NIST web site and our rational for a given control family being in or out of scope: